Conservatorships & Guardianships in Summerville

 The lawyers at PMC Law Firm are here to help you or your loved one navigate through any difficult times you encounter.
 When it comes to matters involving conservatorships and guardianships, our clients often come to us just trying to understand what these terms mean.
 If you have questions about either of these important legal matters, then we strongly urge you to take advantage of a consultation with our legal team so we can understand your unique circumstances.

 A guardianship is court authority to make decisions for another person (often called a "ward").
-People often think of guardianship over a minor when they hear this term (please see our family law team if you were looking for that information); however, in this section, we are referring to guardianship over an incapacitated adult who cannot care for themselves due to some illness or other mental deficiency.
+People often think of guardianship over a minor when they hear this term; however, in this section, we are referring to guardianship over an incapacitated adult who cannot care for themselves due to some illness or other mental deficiency.